Software firm SUSE seeks valuation of nearly $7 billion in IPO

 The remaining shares will be sold by Swedish private equity investor EQT, which acquired SUSE in 2018 for $2.5 billion and stands to at least double its money.

-The IPO adds to a busy season in Frankfurt, following the $10 billion listing by German used-car trading platform AUTO1 (AG1G.DE) and a $14 billion debut by Vodafone's infrastructure unit Vantage Towers (VTWRn.DE).
+The IPO adds to a busy season in Frankfurt, following the $10 billion listing by German used-car trading platform AUTO1 and a $14 billion debut by Vodafone’s infrastructure unit Vantage Towers.

 Funds managed by Capital Research Global Investors and GIC Private Limited have agreed to purchase shares worth up to 360 million euros subject to conditions, SUSE said, meaning that over a third of the IPO is covered by ‘cornerstone’ investors.